 We will give you directions as well as a quick and easy recipe for quick pickling not only peppers but most any other vegetable.
 Here is how we made a peck of pickled peppers.

 Here in the South, we are in the dog days of Summer.
 Our gardens are producing more veggies than we can use in our meals.
 Now I don’t know about y’all, but I hate to waste all of those delicious vegetables!!
 Well, we have a way to extend their usefulness a bit.
 Yesterday I went to my friend Julie’s house (ValleyBarnCreations on Facebook).
 She has more Jalapeno Peppers and Banana Peppers than she could possibly eat.
 She also has more Cherry Tomatoes than our entire town could eat (yes, seriously that many).
 Well, we decided to tackle some of the peppers yesterday.
 Below, you will find the recipe we used to make a peck of pickled peppers.
 Ok, maybe it wasn’t a peck but it sounds catchy, don’t ya think?

 We listened to music while she made the pickling brine and I chopped peppers.
-(Of course her husband, Chef Elliott, was in the kitchen supervising Ha!)
-We managed to knock this out pretty quick and now are able to enjoy these pretty peppers for a bit longer.
+(Of course, her husband, Chef Elliott, was in the kitchen supervising Ha!)
+We managed to knock this out pretty quickly and now are able to enjoy these pretty peppers for a bit longer.

 We hope y’all will give it a whirl and enjoy!